 Paul Kikuchi (Seattle) is a percussionist, composer, and instrument builder.
-Kikuchi is involved in a wide variety of musical projects, including percussion ensembles, Balkan brass and drum bands, toy instrument ensembles and jazz quartets.
+He is involved in a wide variety of musical projects including percussion ensembles, Balkan brass and drum bands, toy instrument ensembles, and jazz quartets.
 His work as a musician and composer has been recognized and supported by Seattle’s Office of Arts and Cultural Affairs, 4Culture, Chamber Music America, the American Composer’s Forum, the Jack Straw Foundation, and the Montalvo Center for the Arts, among others.
 He has been featured in publications such as the Earshot Jazz Magazine and the International Examiner.
-Kikuchi holds a BFA from Bennington College and an MFA from California Institute of the Arts.
+Paul holds a BFA from Bennington College and an MFA from California Institute of the Arts.

-Paul received a 2008 GAP to support the design and construction of a new series of percussion instruments: a series of four bass tone bars, tuned microtonally using just intonation, constructed with aluminum and wood keys, PVC resonators, and wood frames.
-Along with building these instruments Kikuchi will compose original work and record an album at Jack Straw Studios in Seattle.
+Paul received 2008 GAP Award funding to support the design and construction of a new series of percussion instruments: a series of four bass tone bars, tuned microtonally using just intonation, constructed with aluminum and wood keys, PVC resonators, and wood frames.
+Along with building these instruments, he will compose original work and record an album at Jack Straw Studios in Seattle.
 The album will feature these new instruments as well as prepared piano and electronics.

 Information included above was provided by artist at the time of application.